Summer has arrived, which means it’s time for the beach, long, sunny days, and Pitch Wars!

 But AMERICAN PIE had a lot of anti-feminism plot points.
 It did.
 I absolutely loved the raunchiness of the movie, but I was very aware of some of the problems in it.
 Then one day I asked myself, why isn’t there a story where it’s the girls who decide that they want sex?

-So, I wrote DIRTY LITTLE SECRETS: A YA Contemporary about four senior girls who create an anonymous blog about the positive aspects of sex.
+So, I wrote BARE IT ALL: A YA Contemporary about four senior girls who create an anonymous blog about the positive aspects of sex.
 Only, they need to have sex in order to write about it.
 It’s got the awkward, raunchy, funny parts of AMERICAN PIE, plus an amazing female friendship, a body-positive message, and a f/f relationship.

 It’s written in 4 Points of View: